TOPIC 8: EVALUATING THE MANUSCRIPT

 In this stage, students actively apply digital revision tools to evaluate and enhance their own manuscript.
 Using Turnitin, they check for originality and ensure proper citation to avoid plagiarism.
 With Grammarly or LanguageTool, students review grammar, coherence, and writing style, making necessary corrections to improve clarity and readability.
 This activity encourages students to critically reflect on their work, identify areas for improvement, and prepare a more polished draft.
 The insights gained from this stage will help them refine their manuscript before sharing and discussing it with peers in the next stage.

-Worksheet T 8.2 Improving Your Article with Digital Tools
+Worksheet T 8.2 Improving Your Manuscript with Digital Tools

 Instructions: